akshaymoharir/HelloWorld/README.md

 - build docker image with `--no-cache` mode
 - run a docker container from image built in above step
 - build code and execute it within the same environment
-- And copy built binaries back to host computer
+- And copy built binaries back to the host computer

 ## How to build